-I am writing to make a submission about the naming of the proposed new federal electorate in Victoria following the 2021 redistribution.
+I'm writing as a member of the Aboriginal Studies of La Trobe University committee to add my voice to their public submission about the naming of the proposed new federal electorate in Victoria following the 2021 redistribution.

-My suggestion for the name of the new electorate is TUCKER.
+Our suggestion for the name of the new electorate is TUCKER.